antixenoinitiative/axiwiki/engineering-odyssey.md

 - 180 chemical superbase
 - 180 microelectrode

-Replace microelectrodes with optical fiber for TK weapons.
+Replace chemical superbase with optical fiber for TK weapons.

 Replace Ionized Gas with Compression-Liquified gas, Chemical Superbases with Tungsten Carbide, and microelectrodes with weapon components for Karma weapons.